(Book 2: Hello, Can You Fear Me?)

 ‘But what if you could view InstaCopies of a real dancer instead?
 Not only would that look a lot more realistic, we could take as many InstaCopies as we like without needing to have someone draw it all.’

 ‘Ah, I see!
-That does sound good.
+That does sound more practical.
 In fact,’ Anurag paused to consider for a bit, ‘I’d felt something similar, three months ago.
 When you wrote that article?
 There was so much of our fight captured in those InstaCopies, I got the impression, someone could easily follow the steps themselves.
 It would definitely have helped me train, if I’d had something like that when I was learning boxing, back in school.’

 ‘Exactly!
 Working on the article is actually where I got the idea myself.
 So, I’m thinking, we can start off with dance, and if that’s successful, we can do the same for other activities.
 Boxing, yoga, maybe even cricket!
 Once people get accustomed to this new medium of learning, we could even explore some less visual activities, such as teaching math concepts and the like.’